How Much Conflict is Normal in a Relationship?

 Skills for Handling Relationship Conflict

-In the context of premarital counseling, couples can pro-actively adjust their mindset with respect to conflict and learn skills for handling the conflict that inevitably will come up.
+In the context of couples therapy, couples can pro-actively adjust their mindset with respect to conflict and learn skills for handling the conflict that inevitably will come up.
 This is a powerful way for couples to invest in building a relationship with the potential to last a lifetime.

 Guiding Principle #4: Conflict management skills are most effective when a person can embrace the paradox that conflict is inevitable, and at the same time, we can do something about it.

-I help couples to explore the following topics with respect to conflict management, as part of the premarital counseling services that I offer in Denver, Colorado:
+I help couples to explore the following topics with respect to conflict management, as part of the couples counseling services that I offer in Denver, Colorado:

 1. Defining the kind of partner you want to be: